megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

 This method introduces a few more interesting features:

 1. It runs within a database transaction.
-Ensuring that any data changes are removed once the test is done.
+Ensuring that any data changes are rolled back once the test is done.
 2. It uses the singleton DB context to interact with the database.
 Inserting new records before executing the application under test.
 3. It parses a JSON response body into a .NET object.

 In detail, here's what it does: It uses our `DatabaseFixture`'s `WithTransaction` method to run within a database transaction.
 The test's strategy is simple: it first inserts new records into the database, leveraging the `CreateNewQuote` helper method.
 Then it sends a request to the Web API's `GET /api/Quotes` endpoint.
 Finally, in the assertion section, it validates that the response came back with the correct HTTP status code.
-Then it parses the JSON response body into an object, and then inspects that object to make sure that it has the correct data in it.
+Then it parses the JSON response body into an object, and inspects that object to make sure that it has the correct data in it.
 That is, that it contains the database records that were inserted at the beginning of the test case.

 ### A test that makes a POST request